scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 so that they will be available to other sessions for plotting and further analysis.
 In this simple example, dividing the tasks among multiple sessions provides little if any performance benefit.
-But if I were working with a large dataset and/or intensive calculations, it could be very useful to separate such calculations from the plotting and final analysis.
+But if I were working with a larger dataset and/or more intensive calculations, it could be very useful to separate such calculations from the plotting and final analysis.
 That way, the calculations will only be performed when the data or calculation code is modified.